ingridscience

 Cover your right eye and hold the spot and cross image at arm’s length (or put your head at arms length from the computer screen), with your nose centred between the spot and the cross.

 Stare at the cross, then slowly move the paper towards you/move your head towards the computer screen.
-Keep staring at the cross; keep your nose centred.
+Keep staring at the cross all the time; keep your nose centred; keep your eye covered.

 When the paper /screen is 20-30cm away from your face, the spot disappears, as the spot is over the blind spot of your left eye.

-This can be a tricky activity - make sure you are staring at the cross the whole time.
+This can be a tricky activity for some students - make sure you are staring at the cross the whole time.

 We have a blind spot in each of our eyes where the optic nerve passes through the retina in the back of the eye.
 There are no light-sensitive cells in this area so it can not make images.